All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Bhadra Wildlife Sanctuary Stay

 Most accommodations are found in the nearby cities of Bhadravathi and Shimoga.
-Regular hotels, homestays, resorts and guest houses are abundant for tourists to spend a beautiful holiday.
+Regular hotels, homestays, resorts, and guest houses are abundant for tourists who want to spend a beautiful holiday.
 A few accommodations are available near the forest, at the foothills of the Western Ghats, or in the jungle itself.
 Some of them are as follows:

-This resort provides a view of the wild and mysterious jungle together with the calmness of the water.
-They also provide safaris to explore the jungle.
-Other activities provided by the resort are Kayaking, swimming, etc. The in-house restaurant provides both vegetarian and non-vegetarian buffets.
-The resort is at a distance of 4 km from the entrance of Bhadra Wildlife Sanctuary.
+This resort offers a view of the wild and mysterious jungle and calm water.
+It also offers safaris to explore the jungle.
+Other activities provided by the resort include Kayaking, swimming, and more.
+The in-house restaurant offers both vegetarian and non-vegetarian buffets.
+The resort is 4 km from the entrance of Bhadra Wildlife Sanctuary.

 Bhadra Wildlife Sanctuary Govt Guest House

 The Bhadra Wildlife Sanctuary Government Guest House is also on the bank of Bhadra Reservoir.
 It’s a cheaper option than Tern Resort.
 The Forest Department of Karnataka maintains it.
-The infrastructure of this accommodation is simple and homely, but the view is mindblowing.
+The infrastructure of this accommodation is homely and straightforward, but the view is mindblowing.

 8 Places to Visit near Bhadra Wildlife Sanctuary